 Bupropion (sold under the brand name Wellbutrin®) is also a common medication prescribed by health care professionals.

 It is called an atypical antidepressant because it doesn’t fall into one of the other categories.
 It is also used to treat seasonal affective disorder.

 Before prescribing you medication for the treatment of depression, you may also be asked for a family history of depression and about other medical conditions you have.
 This will help a health care professional assess if a medication poses a potential risk factor.

-Once the severity of depression is determined, they will talk to you about next steps.
+Once the severity of depression is determined by an assessment of symptoms, your healthcare provider will talk to you about next steps.
 Chances are that means discussing treatment for depression.

 Two of the more common treatments for moderate depression are therapy and medication.

 If you don’t know where to find mental health help, speak to your primary care physician or schedule an online counseling appointment.